-Leica M9 versus Sony A7R III
+Leica M9 vs Sony A7R III

-The Leica M9 and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in September 2009 and October 2017.
-The M9 is a fixed lens compact, while the A7R III is a rangefinder-style mirrorless.
+The Leica M9 and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in September 2009 and October 2017.
+The M9 is a rangefinder-style mirrorless camera, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 18.1 megapixel, whereas the Sony provides 42.2 MP.
+The Leica has a resolution of 18.1 megapixels, whereas the Sony provides 42.2 MP.

 Body comparison: Leica M9 vs Sony A7R III